A description of the features of Dead Link Checker can be found here.

 Q: How can I check an on-going auto-checker scan?

 When using the auto-checker you can visit the Auto Check page and see a list of scan schedules you have created.
-In the column headed 'Status' there is an indication whether a scan is in progress, or pending, or disabled.
-Clicking on this indicator for a site marked as 'scanning' pops up box in which you can see statistics on the scan, the URL of a recently discovered link, and buttons which allow you to request an intermediate report (without ending the scan), end the scan prematurely, or close the pop-up box.
+Details of any scans in progress are listed below this section - you can see statistics on the scan, the URL of a recently checked link, and buttons which allow you to terminate the scan or request an intermediate error report.

 Q: Can I reduce the number of emails I receive?